 Now I am not recommending anything fancy like ND filters or special propellers such as the ones which came out with the recent Phantom 4 Pro V2.0, but I am recommending things that will keep your model safe and lasting longer, that is the ultimate goal of this article.

-By the way, I want to mention that the beauty of these accessories is that no matter which Phantom 4 model you own (regular, advanced, pro, pro+, V2.0), that these accessories are applicable to all of them since the body of the drone in all 5 models is the exact same one.
+By the way, I want to mention that the beauty of these accessories is that no matter which Phantom 4 model you own (regular, advanced, pro, pro+, V2.0), that these accessories are applicable to all of them since the body of these models is the exact same one.
 So let’s get into them:

-The beach.
-How likely is it that there’s wind and there’s sand blowing around, some of which can enter your models’s motors?
+Flying a drone at the beach.
+How likely is it that there’s wind and there’s sand blowing around, some of which can enter your model’s motors?
 Very likely.
 Having a cap preventing that from happening is a big deal.

 What about dust flying around other areas, or pollen, hair and other debris you can barely see or not see at all?
 It doesn’t take a lot for these things to mess up one motor and potentially cause an accident.

 These props will not always protect you (you do have to take them off before you fly obviously), but they will make sure that if your P4 is lying around, doing nothing or at least if you’re traveling with it in the open, that these caps will protect the sensitive, motor areas from getting filled up and that can really make a HUGE difference in your drone’s longevity.
-Get them here.
+Get the Phantom 4 protection caps here.

-I use this one (I also use it for my Mavic Pro as well as for my other drone models) instead of the white, default one which comes with my P4 (even though it’s pretty good).
+I use this one (I also use it for my Mavic Pro as well as for my other drone models) instead of the white, default one which comes with my Phantom 4 (even though it’s pretty good).

 I find this cable is not only reliable in connection, but it also helps maintain a strong connection between the phone, the remote and drone.

 I never leave on trips with my drones without them.
 Here is the car charger I use for my Phantom 4 battery.
 And it also includes a charger for the remote too, for a very low price.

-The Phantom 4 is large, and it’s often difficult to fly in tighter spaces as a result.
+The Phantom 4 is large, and it’s often difficult to fly this drone indoors or in tight spots outside.
 Though I would not recommend you try it unless you’re a good pilot, even if you do, get propeller guards.
 There’s just some shots people, like me for example love to take like for example, tight canyons or flying in between rock walls, mountains and so on.